widgetti/solara/solara/website/pages/docs/content/03-quickstart.md

    * Run your script using Solara server.
    * (Optional) Reuse your code in the Jupyter notebook.

+If you are an existing ipywidget user, you might want to skip the quickstart and directly go to the [IPywidget tutorial](/docs/tutorial/ipywidgets).

 ## You should know

 This quickstart will assume: